 These tiers will be shared on an honor system.
 We’ll ask attendees to register for their ticket by picking the tier that best reflects their situation, with the descriptions as guidelines not requirements.
 This system is not meant to imply people should feel obligated to pay a higher price.
 It’s our attempt at responding to community feedback encouraging us to find ways to share event costs.

 These ticket sales are part of what enables us to organize an event with 40 event scholarships, free childcare, live transcription, two lunches, dinner, and ample snacks and drinks, and the support of a skilled event team in preparing sessions and constructing a schedule that lets attendees focus on learning and talking together.

 Tickets were allocated to participants via a call for participation form, which is now closed.

 Facilitators create space for in-depth conversations, design exercises, demos, and workshops, and participants bring questions and take ideas back to their newsrooms.
 In addition to sessions, folks help make SRCCON an inclusive, welcoming place by leading fun group activities like knitting or book clubs, volunteering, and saying hi to new potential friends and collaborators over meals and coffee/tea/hot beverages.

 We think SRCCON is best when there’s a mix of folks new to SRCCON and veterans of the conference.
 And we want new folks to feel able to participate in whatever ways interest you.
-In reviewing forms, we will aim to have a healthy mix of newcomers and returning SRCCON participants.
+There’s a spot on the form to ask for more information if you’re interested in attending but not quite sure how you want to participate.
+In reviewing forms, we’ll aim to have a healthy balance of newcomers and returning SRCCON participants.
 So SRCCON alums, you can put your name in without worrying that you’re taking a new attendee’s spot.

 Financial & Family Assistance